 Not ready to book a tour?
 Find out if an Eiffel Tower tour is worth it.

-Lunch at Le Petit Marcel via Trocadéro
+1 pm: Lunch at Le Petit Marcel

-Centre Georges Pompidou
+3 pm: The Centre Pompidou

-Once you’ve finished eating, don’t forget to take a quick walk around the corner to see the Centre Georges Pompidou.
+Once you’ve finished eating, don’t forget to take a quick walk around the corner to see the Centre Pompidou.
 This modern art museum was controversial when it was first designed and still is to some.
 Its heating pipes, escalators, and steel frame are all visible on the exterior, making it an impressive but somewhat bizarre sight.

 Address: Place Georges-Pompidou

-Head over to Crêperie Bretonne Fleurie, one of the best crêpe spots in town.
 The word “Bretonne” in the restaurant’s name signifies that the crêpes and galettes are made the same way as they are in the Brittany region of northwestern France, where crêpes were originally made.
+By the end of this weekend, you’ll have experienced some of the top things to do in Paris as well as some of the best cuisine.

 Address: 67 Rue de Charonne